-Right of access to Ministerial documents
+Right of access to Ministers' documents

-20 33.
+20 35.
 A person has a legally enforceable right to be given access to a Minister's documents in accordance with this Act.

-Applications for access
+Applications for access to Ministers' documents

-- 34. An application for access to a Minister's document- - (a) shall be in writing; and - (b) shall specify that it is made under this Act; and - (c) shall be accompanied by such application fee as the Minister may determine; and - (d) shall identify the document (whether by reference to a specified document or to a document of a specified kind) to which the applicant wishes to be given access; and - (e) shall specify an address in Australia to which notices under this Act should be sent; and - (f) shall be lodged at the office of the Minister, and may request that access to the document be given in a particular form 35 referred to in section 26.
+- 36. An application for access to a Minister's document- - (a) shall be in writing; and - 25 (b) shall specify that it is made under this Act; and - (c) shall be accompanied by such application fee as that Minister may determine; and - (d) shall contain such information as is reasonably necessary to enable the document to be identified; and - 30 (e) shall specify an address in Australia to which notices under this Act should be sent; and - (f) shall be lodged at the office of that Minister, and may request that access to the document be given in a particular form referred to in section 27.

-Persons by whom applications to be dealt with
+35 Persons by whom applications to be dealt with etc.

-- 35. An application shall be dealt with- - (a) by the Minister concerned; or

-(b) by such member of the Minister's staff as the Minister may direct in that behalf, either generally or in a particular case.
+- 37. (1) An application shall be dealt with- - (a) by the Minister concerned; or - (b) by such member of that Minister's staff as that Minister may direct for that purpose, either generally or in a particular case.